FlorianPydde/MLOps-template/README.md

 4. There are only 2 core secrets to handle: the azureml workspace authentication key and a service principal.
 Depending on your use-case or constraints, these secrets may be required in the core scripts or execution scripts.
 We provide the logic to retrieve them in a **_utils.py_** file in both **_src_** and **_operation/execution_**.

-Environment variables that need to be provided:
+Environment variables must be provided:

 1. Mandatory